cbeck88/Wesnoth_MCLP_AI/README.md

 The MCLP_ai will use montecarlo simulations driven by LP_ai to estimate whether it will win a dog fight.

 LP's are solved using the lp_solve library.
-I installed lp_solve from a linux mint package following instrunctions here: http://web.mit.edu/lpsolve/doc/Build.htm#Implicit linking with the lpsolve static library
+I installed lp_solve from a linux mint package following instrunctions <a href="http://web.mit.edu/lpsolve/doc/Build.htm#Implicit linking with the lpsolve static library ">here</a>.